 Timeless 3 is available for Windows Vista or higher 32-bit or 64-bit and macOS 10.10 64-bit.
 It comes in VST 2/3, AU, AAX, and RTAS formats.

 Almost every effect plugin developed by FabFilter is faultless, and this one is no different.
-The only issue it might have is the amount of flexibility it offers.
+The only issue it might have is the amount of flexibility it offers making it more sound design delay than a regular delay.
 However, the new GUI has made Timeless 3 user-friendly and straightforward.
 So, if you were daunted by the sea of possibilities before, now is the time to reconsider.

 2. Volcano 3 (Creative Filter)